 Cloud Authentication Security (CAS), What is it?

-Cloud Authentication Security (CAS) provides a single sign-on environment by integrating Google Apps For Education Authentication or Microsoft Office 365 with the either of the Adaptive Network Access Control appliances Milton Security manufactures (Edge7200 and ICEGuard).
+Cloud Authentication Security (CAS) provides a single sign-on environment by integrating Google Apps, Microsoft Office 365, Facebook, and Twitter with the Adaptive Network Access Control appliances Milton Security manufactures, the EdgeWall®.
 When a user logs in with their Cloud account, they are immediately granted access to the network based on their identity.
-Not only is this simpler for students, staff, and guests, but it gives visibility and control to the IT Department.
+Not only is this simpler for employees, administrators, and guests, but it gives visibility and control to the IT Department.

 Authentication without Active Directory

 To access resources on a network, users require a set of credentials.
 Needing to remember yet another username and password can be seem like an extra burden, causing some people to reuse the same set they use for multiple other sites like social media, banking and gaming.
 The reuse of passwords is one of the most common mistakes people make as it compromises many networks at once when a password is leaked.
 Another common mistake that people make, when they’re feeling lazy about security, is to use an extremely simple username and password on both encrypted and unencrypted sites.
 This can also put your network in jeopardy.